19barsav/AIAssignments_USCOTS25/README.md

 # AIAssignments_USCOTS25

-This respository holds the poster, sample assignments, and other materials relating to the USCOTS poster presentation "IF You Can't Beat It: Require It!" by Savvy Barnes (barne329@msu.edu).
+This respository holds the poster, sample assignments, and other materials relating to the USCOTS poster presentation "If You Can't Beat It: Require It!" by Savvy Barnes (barne329@msu.edu).

 The assignments within this repository were mandatory AI/LLM questions on larger homework assignments given to a graduate statistics/data science course in Spring 2025.
 Not all assignments or questions are present here, and some have been modified to protect future students and assignments.